Tanyabatra541/Image_Processing_App/README.md

 8. JAR file is created and working.
 9. res folder is prepared for the output reference.
 10. README and UseMe file also created.
+11. Put single quotes around the image path.
+For example, if the image path is "test-image.png", then the command should be `load 'test-image.png' img` and not `load test-image.png img`.

 **Design changes and justifications**: